MicrosoftDocs/azure-docs/articles/backup/offline-backup-azure-data-box.md

 The Offline backup process using MARS and Azure Data Box requires that the required Data Box devices are in “Delivered” state before triggering Offline Backup using the MARS Agent.
 Refer to the [Backup Data Size and supported Data Box SKUs](#backup-data-size-and-supported-data-box-skus) to order the most suitable SKU for your requirement.
 Follow the steps in [this article](https://docs.microsoft.com/azure/databox/data-box-disk-deploy-ordered) to order and receive your Data Box devices.

 >[!IMPORTANT]
 >Do not select BlobStorage for the Account kind.
 The MARS agent requires an account that supports Page Blobs which is not supported when BlobStorage is selected.
+We strongly advise selecting *Storage V2* (*general purpose v2*) as the Account kind when creating the target storage account for your Azure Data Box job.

 ![Choose account kind in instance details](./media/offline-backup-azure-data-box/instance-details.png)